How To Move Plants Safely | Big Apple Moving

 transportation

 And choose it wisely.
 You have three options when it comes to transportation methods.
 The first option is to hire a moving company.
 However, most moving companies do not accept moving plants.
-Some will accept if the journey does not last longer than a day.
+Some will accept it if the journey does not last longer than a day.
 Affordable movers can undoubtedly help you with moving everything else.

 But, if you choose to transport your plants with your own car, you will increase the chances of your plants surviving the move.
-So, the second and the safest option is by your car.
+So, the second and the safest option is by car.
 The third option is to ship your plants via mail.
 People do this regularly and are satisfied with the service, so if you do not have a car, go for it.

 Pack Plants in the Moving Boxes